Dakar Rally

 The event began in 1978 as a rally from Paris, France, to Dakar, Senegal.
 Between 1992 and 2007 some editions did not start in Paris or did not arrive in Dakar, but the rally kept its name.
 Security threats in Mauritania led to the cancellation of the 2008 rally, and from 2009 to 2019 the rally was held in South America.
 Since 2020, the rally has been held in Saudi Arabia.
 The rally is open to amateurs and professionals, with professionals typically making up about eighty percent of participants.
+Since 2022, it is part of the World Rally-Raid Championship (W2RC) calendar.

 History

 Predecessors

 The Mediterranean Rally (also known as Algiers-Cape Town Rally) was a trans-Africa rally run in 5 editions between 1951 and 1961.
 It evolved from the original mixed road and off-road rally to a fully off-road endurance event, during the pioneer years of trans-Africa rallies.

 Crossing the Sahara

 The race originated in December 1977, a year after Thierry Sabine got lost in the Ténéré desert whilst competing in the 1975 "Rallye Côte-Côte" between Abidjan and Nice and decided that the desert would be a good location for a regular rally, on the lines of the 1974 London–Sahara–Munich World Cup Rally, the first automobile race to cross the Sahara Desert twice.

 In 1971, ex-Cream drummer Ginger Baker used the unproven Range Rover to drive from Algeria to Lagos, Nigeria to set up a recording studio and jam with Fela Kuti.
 Predating the Paris-Dakar Rally the subsequent documentary is replete with such terrain, and documents the vehicle's endurance.